MicrosoftDocs/entra-docs/docs/identity/saas-apps/karlsgate-identity-exchange-tutorial.md

 ## Add application and assign a test user

-Before you begin the process of configuring single sign-on, you need to add the Karlsgate Identity Exchange (KIE) application from the Microsoft Entra gallery.
+Before you begin the process of configuring single sign-on, you need to add the Karlsgate Identity Exchange (KIE) SSO Add-on application from the Microsoft Entra gallery.
 You need a test user account to assign to the application and test the single sign-on configuration.

 <a name='add-karlsgate-identity-exchange-kie-from-the-azure-ad-gallery'></a>

-### Add Karlsgate Identity Exchange (KIE) from the Microsoft Entra gallery
+### Add Karlsgate Identity Exchange (KIE) SSO Add-on from the Microsoft Entra gallery

-Add Karlsgate Identity Exchange (KIE) from the Microsoft Entra application gallery to configure single sign-on with Karlsgate Identity Exchange (KIE).
+Add Karlsgate Identity Exchange (KIE) SSO Add-on from the Microsoft Entra application gallery to configure single sign-on with Karlsgate Identity Exchange (KIE).
 For more information on how to add application from the gallery, see the [Quickstart: Add application from the gallery](~/identity/enterprise-apps/add-application-portal.md).

 <a name='create-and-assign-azure-ad-test-user'></a>